sinatra/sinatra.github.com/configuration.markdown

 ### `:dump_errors` - log exception backtraces to `STDERR`

 Boolean specifying whether backtraces are written to `STDERR` when an exception is raised from a route or filter.
-This option is enabled by default in classic style apps.
+This setting is enabled by default in classic style apps.
 Disable with:

     set :dump_errors, false

 ### `:clean_trace` - scrub library entries from backtraces

-When the `:clean_trace` option is enabled, library/framework entries are removed from exception backtraces before being written to `STDERR` (see `:dump_errors` option) or being displayed on the development mode error page.
+When the `:clean_trace` setting is enabled, library/framework entries are removed from exception backtraces before being written to `STDERR` (see `:dump_errors` setting) or being displayed on the development mode error page.

-The `:clean_trace` option is enabled by default in all environments.
+The `:clean_trace` setting is enabled by default in all environments.
 Disable it to get full exception backtraces:

     set :clean_trace, false